Islamic Emirate of Afghanistan (1996–2001): Bamiyan Buddhas controversy

 The Buddhas of Bamiyan were two 6th-century monumental statues carved into the side of a cliff in the Bamyan valley of central Afghanistan that were destroyed in March 2001, after the Taliban government declared that they were idols.
 International and local opinion strongly condemned the destruction of the Buddhas.

 After Battles of Mazar-i-Sharif (1997-98), the Bamyan valley came into Taliban control, and Abdul Wahed, a local Taliban commander announced his intentions to destroy the Buddhas.
-Initially in July 1999, Mohammed Omar decreed in Favour of preserving the statues, with plans to establish a tourism circuit.
+Initially, in July 1999, Mullah Omar decreed in favour of preserving the statues, with plans to establish a tourism circuit.

 But in March 2001, the statues were destroyed by the Taliban following a decree issued by Mullah Omar.
 In a subsequent interview, Mullah Omar said: "I did not want to destroy the Bamiyan Buddha.
 In fact, some foreigners came to me and said they would like to conduct the repair work of the Bamiyan Buddha that had been slightly damaged due to rains.
 This shocked me.
 I thought, these callous people have no regard for thousands of living human beings – the Afghans who are dying of hunger, but they are so concerned about non-living objects like the Buddha.
 This was extremely deplorable.
 That is why I ordered its destruction.
 Had they come for humanitarian work, I would have never ordered the Buddha's destruction."

 However, during another interview on 13 March 2001, the then Taliban Foreign Minister Wakil Ahmad Mutawakel stated that the destruction was not a retaliation against the economic sanctions by the international community: "We are destroying the statues in accordance with Islamic law, and it is purely a religious issue."
-A statement issued by the Ministry of religious affairs of the Taliban regime justified the destruction as being in accordance with Islamic law".
+A statement issued by the Ministry of religious affairs of the Taliban regime justified the destruction as being in accordance with Islamic law.

 This prompted an international outcry from nations such as Japan, India, Sri Lanka, South Korea, Nepal, Iran, Qatar, and Russia.
 Even Saudi Arabia and the UAE, both of which were among only three nations to recognize the Islamic Emirate of Afghanistan, voiced their opposition.
 The Arab branch of UNESCO, a cultural and educational agency of the United Nations, labelled the destruction as "savage".